sumanth3021/Team-21/README.md

-	 TEXT CLASSIFICATION ON QUORA DATASET (USING NLP)
-Abstract:
-This project focuses on classifying questions on Quora using Natural Language Processing (NLP).
-The goal is to identify duplicate or spam questions to improve user experience.
-We will use NLP techniques like tokenization, word embeddings (TF-IDF, Word2Vec), and machine learning models to Analyze question similarities.
-The model will be trained on a Quora dataset and evaluated for accuracy.
-This project can help in better content moderation and efficient search results on platforms like Quora.

-INTRODUCTION:
-Every day, people post thousands of questions on online platforms.
-Some of these questions can be misleading, offensive, or not asked in good faith, which can create a negative experience for others.
-Checking and removing such questions manually takes a lot of time and effort.
-This project aims to automate the process by using AI and language processing techniques to quickly identify and filter out inappropriate questions, making online spaces safer and more reliable.

-TECHNOLOGIES USED:
-•	Natural Language Processing (NLP)
-•	Machine Learning (ML)
-•	Text Classification Models
-•
-PROGRAMMING LANGUAGES:
-•	Python
-•	HTML
-•	CSS
-•	Flask (if deployed as a web application)
-TOOLS:
-•	NLTK & spaCy (for text preprocessing)
-•	Scikit-learn (for ML models)
-•	TensorFlow & Keras (for deep learning models)
-•	Pandas & NumPy (for data handling)
-•	Google Colab / Jupyter Notebook (for model training and testing)
-METHODOLOGY:
-•	DATA COLLECTION
-•	DATA PREPROCESSING
-•	MODEL DEVELOPMENT & TRAINING
-•	PREDICTION & DEPLOYMENT
-DATA COLLECTION:
-•	The dataset consists of Quora questions labeled as sincere or insincere, allowing the model to learn patterns in text classification.
-•	The dataset is obtained from publicly available Quora datasets for NLP research.
-DATA PREPROCESSING:
-•	Removing stop words, punctuation, and special characters.
-•	Tokenization, stemming, and lemmatization.
-•	Converting text into numerical form using TF-IDF, Word Embeddings (Word2Vec, GloVe).
-MODEL DEVELOPMENT & TRAINING:
-•	A Logistic Regression / Random Forest model trained on the dataset.
-PREDICTION & DEPLOYMENT:
-•	The trained model predicts whether a given Quora question is sincere or insincere.
-•	The model can be deployed as a web API or integrated into an existing system for content moderation.
-RESULTS:
-•	The NLP-based model successfully classifies questions with high accuracy, making it useful for automated moderation.
-•	It helps detect harmful or misleading questions more efficiently than manual moderation.
-CONCLUSION:
-This project provides an automated and scalable solution for detecting insincere questions using NLP.
-By implementing text classification techniques, platforms can improve content quality, reduce moderation efforts, and enhance user experience.
+🔍 Abstract
+This project classifies Quora questions using Natural Language Processing (NLP) to detect duplicate or insincere questions.
+It aims to improve content moderation and enhance search results on platforms like Quora by identifying harmful or misleading content using NLP techniques and machine learning models.

+🧠 Introduction
+Online Q&A platforms often face issues with spam or inappropriate questions.
+Manual moderation is time-consuming.
+This project leverages NLP and machine learning to automate the detection of such questions, improving platform quality and user experience.

+🛠️ Technologies Used
+Languages: Python, HTML, CSS

+Frameworks: Flask (for web deployment)

+Libraries:

+NLP: NLTK, spaCy

+ML/DL: Scikit-learn, TensorFlow, Keras

+Data Handling: Pandas, NumPy

+Tools: Google Colab / Jupyter Notebook

+⚙️ Methodology
+Data Collection

+Dataset contains Quora questions labeled as sincere or insincere.

+Publicly available for NLP research.

+Data Preprocessing

+Tokenization, stop-word removal, stemming, lemmatization.

+Text vectorization using TF-IDF and Word2Vec/GloVe embeddings.

+Model Development

+Logistic Regression / Random Forest for classification.

+Prediction & Deployment

+The trained model predicts question sincerity.

+Can be deployed via Flask as a web application.

+📊 Results
+The model demonstrates high accuracy in classifying questions.

+Enables faster, automated content moderation.

+✅ Conclusion
+This NLP-based system provides an effective way to detect and filter out insincere questions.
+It helps improve user trust and platform quality with minimal manual effort.